 Innovation, transformation and renewal

-Dalhousie Medical School is experiencing an exciting period of innovation, transformation and renewal.
-It’s a "living laboratory", providing a wealth of unique research opportunities in a real world education context.
+Dalhousie Faculty of Medicine benefits from continued innovation and improvement.
+The Medical School is a “living laboratory” providing a wealth of unique opportunities for education research and scholarship in a real-world education context.

 Congratulations to Recent Successful Applicants